-- basic access package (Chapter 5.3) - Access to and use of facilities and provision of services (service package 2, Chapter 7) - supplementary services (service package 3, Chapter 5.4) - ancillary services (service package 4, Chapter 5.5)
+- basic access package (section 5.3) - access to and use of facilities and provision of services (service package 2, Chapter 7) - supplementary services (service package 3, section 5.4) - ancillary services (service package 4, section 5.5)

 All services stated in this chapter that are offered by ProRail are governed by the General Terms & Conditions (see Appendix 5).
 If specific conditions apply to a service, this is stated in the form of terms of delivery and/or user conditions.